AlexsanderHamir/PoolX/docs/ARCHITECTURE.md

 ### 3. Pointer Safety and Resizing

-Since resizing may replace the underlying ring buffer or channel, existing pointers can become stale and unsafe to use.
+Since resizing may replace the underlying ring buffer or channel, existing pointers to those data structures can become stale and unsafe to use.
 This is handled through:

 - Fast path: Falling back to the slow path when contention is detected
-- Slow path: Retrying the operation to ensure correctness
+- Slow path: Retrying the operation to ensure it acquires the updated pointer

 ### 4. Blocking Behavior